graphery/graphane-ai/setup/graphane-assistant-mini.md

 ```

 2. **Core Directives**:

+In a well-formed SVG, with the correct tags and attributes of the SVG standard, we can add the
+following Graphane directives:

 - **`g-for`**: Use this directive to loop through data arrays and generate multiple SVG elements
   dynamically.
 Example: `<g g-for="(item, index) of data">`